How to improve thyroid levels and low platelet count?

 I went through your query and understood your concern.

 From your query, I understand that you have had a thyroid issue for the last three years.
-And as per your laboratory report, your TSH (thyroid stimulating hormone) level is 7.65 μIU/m (attachment removed to protect the patient's identity).
+As per your laboratory report, your TSH (thyroid stimulating hormone) level is 7.65 μIU/m (attachment removed to protect the patient's identity).
 The normal range of TSH levels is 0.3 to 5.5 μIU/ml.
 If the value is above the normal range, it indicates that the thyroid activity is low.
-So I think you have hypothyroidism.
+So, I think you have hypothyroidism.
 Fatigue, heaviness, muscle stiffness, aches, and tenderness are the symptoms of hypothyroidism.
 The pituitary gland, located at the base of your brain, produces TSH.
 TSH is responsible for regulating the hormones released by the thyroid.
 When the thyroid is not producing sufficient hormones, the pituitary gland releases more TSH to stimulate it.
 This condition is called hypothyroidism.
 This condition can be managed by taking appropriate medications at the proper time.
-I suggest you to follow the instructions mentioned below,
+I suggest you follow the instructions mentioned below,

 1. Consume a balanced diet with more fiber.